Basavarajeshwari-Ambi/Go_Girls/README.md

 # Go_Girls
-Intersectionality of women in tech means a lot.
+The intersectionality of women in tech means a lot.
 So there are various platforms that help Feminine to get deeply into tech and get high standard for women even in Tech.
 This repository includes platforms for
-1. Girls (Under 18)
+1. Gender Inclusive
 2. Women
 3. Moms
-4. Lesbians
+4. Girls (Under 18)

+Why focus on women in Tech?
+At 32%, the share of women working in tech is now lower than it was in 1984, when it was 35%.
+The percentage of women in tech leadership roles has fallen to 28% in 2023.
+50% of women in tech roles leave them by the age of 35.

-Opportunities for girls who are intersted in coding.
+Opportunities for women who are interested in coding.
 Below are the platforms that encourage girls to grow more in tech.

+### Gender Inclusive

+1.

+### Women

 1. [Women Tech Makers](https://www.womentechmakers.com)